 This led to an interesting visual effect where early treaties and contracts between ethnic Han settlers of Taiwan and indigenous Formosans feature Chinese symbols and what appeared to be European languages written side by side.
 Those European letters, of course, represented not a European language at all, but Taiwan’s native Formosan languages.

-The Sinitic (Chinese) languages collectively form one of the two main branches of the larger Sino-Tibetan language family.
-This Chinese branch is comprised of numerous languages and dialects.
-Three distinct varieties are widespread in Taiwan: Taiwanese, Hakka and Mandarin.
+The Sinitic (Chinese) languages comprise one of the two main branches of the larger Sino-Tibetan language family.
+This Chinese branch is made up of numerous languages and dialects.
+Three distinct varieties are widespread in Taiwan—Taiwanese, Hakka and Mandarin.

 “A language is a dialect with an army and navy.”
-So the saying—on the arbitrariness of the distinction between the two—goes.
+So the saying goes—on the arbitrariness of the distinction between the two.

 Linguists currently have no universally accepted method for distinguishing between “language” and “dialect.”
 In academic circles, “variety” usually replaces the two poorly defined terms.
 The most widely used criterion by scholars to meaningfully distinguish between languages and dialects is “mutual intelligibility.”